 The best way to maximize your cash back rewards is to combine a flat-rate cash back card with a bonus category or rotating category cash back card.

-Because most bonus category and rotating category cards only offer 1 percent cash back on other purchases—but the best flat-rate cash back cards offer at least 1.5 percent cash back across the board.
+This technique is effective because most bonus category and rotating category cards only offer 1 percent cash back on general purchases—but the best flat-rate cash back cards offer 2 percent cash back across the board.
 So, if a purchase is not in a bonus category, you can get more cash back by using your flat-rate cash back card.

 Knowing how to combine cash back cards to maximize your earnings will help you make the most out of your cash back rewards.